 MARC ALMOND Bad To Me (2015)

 With the aftermath of his accident and being acknowledged as a fine interpreter of other people’s songs, it was understandable that Almond was probably content with just being able to perform and record.
-But when producer Chris Braid heard Almond had say “the songwriting muse had all but left me”, he spun into action and sent Almond a number of songs that successfully re-inspired the tainted soul to write again.
+But when producer Chris Braid heard Almond had say “the songwriting muse had all but left me”, he spun into action and sent Almond a number of songs that successfully re-inspired the tainted soul.
 ‘Bad To Me’ was a wonderfully glitzy, Schaffel stomper that announced Almond’s welcome return to the mainstream.

-Available on the MARC ALMOND album ‘The Velvet Trail’via Strike Force Entertainment / Cherry Red Records
+Available on the MARC ALMOND album ‘The Velvet Trail’ via Strike Force Entertainment / Cherry Red Records

 For further information on MARC ALMOND, please visit: http://www.marcalmond.co.uk/